 That which is not familiar, or simply different from your usual, is a change; and change is vata embodied.
 Furthermore, flying is a lot of vata because of the altitude (and yes, higher altitude destinations are also more vata) and the rapid movement.
 Any movement is a vata input, so the more you move around, the more vata you bring in.
 This is why the majority of symptoms of travel are signs of vata imbalance: gas, constipation, dryness, insomnia, and lower immunity to name a few.
 Most of us crave travel when we are craving the wonderful aspects of vata–a fresh perspective, inspiration.
 Sometimes our vata imbalance is driving the craving–like when you feel overwhelmed and want to escape it all.
 Either way, balancing travel is all about balancing vata.
 So here are a few general tips.
-Of course, each travel situation is unique and the best balancing happens when you consider the whole picture.
-This list will get you started in the right direction.
+Of course, each travel situation is unique and the best balancing happens when you consider the

 Tips to Keep Doshas Balanced When Travelling: